LAKSHYA1509/Mausam/README.md

 # Mausam

 Mausam is a web application built to check weather across different cities.
 It is developed using HTML, CSS, JavaScript, Java, Servlets, JSP, and utilizes the OpenWeather API.
-Based on searching areas of weather of anywhere with cards to show weather type
+Based on searching areas of weather of anywhere with cards to show weather type like summer, winter

 ## Getting Started